 Presented by: Kendra Wills (Michigan State University) and Jodee Ellett (Purdue University)

-- A representative of a North Central Region College or University (a minimum of six states must be represented)
+- A minimum of six North Central states must be represented